-As a Big/Little team, you decide together what you want to do and then your Little gets parent approval.
-We recommend that you keep a consistent schedule of outings and get together on a regular basis.
-Your local agency will provide more guidance on this.
-Until your relationship is established the outings will also depend on the comfort level of your Little’s parents, your Little and you.
+Together, you decide what you want to do and then your Little gets parent approval.
+We recommend that you keep a consistent schedule of outings and see each other on a regular basis.

 The quality of time invested with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the relationship is to help him see the world through a different lens so you can inspire him to become something he never thought possible.
 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
 Shoot hoops at a local park, play a game together, or share that pizza that you were going to have for lunch anyway.
 Big Brothers Big Sisters agencies offer donor-supported group activities that are a great way to meet other Bigs and Littles.
 As a Big Brother, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.